 These are some of the benefits to making your own kombucha recipe from scratch, not to mention the costs you will save from having to buy bottled kombucha at your local market.

-Although there are now well over a dozen different manufacturers today making commercial variations, these selections can be quite expensive when purchased on a daily basis.
-If you LOVE to frequently drink it, you can literally make a little less than one gallon for under a dollar.
-You also get complete control over the duration of fermentation time as well as ingredients incorporated.
+Although there are now dozens different manufacturers today making commercial variations, these selections can be quite expensive when purchased on a daily basis.
+If you LOVE to frequently drink it, you can literally make a little less than one gallon for under a dollar after, of course, you've made your own scoby starter.

 After you learn the basic techniques, you will soon find, kombucha is incredibly easy to make yourself and is just as delicious, if not more so, as any store bought variety.